RESURGENT INDIA KNOWLEDGE SERIES PRESENTS

 Physical Infra (Mass Transit and IPT)

 ⇒ Intermediate public transport ( cabs, rickshaws, e-rickshaws, etc) trips account for approximately 25-30% of mass transit trips.
-So, there is subsequent loss in revenue of IPT services because of loss in mass transit.
+So, there is a subsequent loss in revenue of IPT services because of loss in mass transit.

 Social Infra(Telecom and Internet Usage)